-Recalling its decision of 18 August 2017, at the twenty-third session of the International Seabed Authority,1 to request, inter alia, the Secretary-General, in view of the importance of a long-term plan defining the strategic direction and aims of the Authority, to submit a draft strategic plan to the Assembly for consideration at its twenty-fourth session, in 2018, and to regularly inform member States on progress with respect to the plan,
+1. At its twenty-third session, the Assembly of the International Seabed Authority requested the Secretary-General inter alia to submit a draft strategic plan to the Assembly for consideration at its twenty-fourth session, in 2018, and to regularly inform members of the Authority on progress with respect to the plan (see ISBA/23/A/13).